How Long Will It Take to Build A New Home in CT?

 - Environment - What are the conditions of the lot where your new home will be constructed?
 If it’s on flat land and drains well, your construction may get done faster than if you build on uneven or rocky ground.
 Weather and the season you build in can also cause construction delays.

 - Builder - The type of builder you choose can change your project timeline.
 Each builder has a unique process, so you may want to get cost and timeline estimates from a few different options and compare.
 A builder who offers pre-built floor plans to choose from, for example, may be able to get your project done faster since they’re working with a familiar design.
 On the other hand, if you choose to build your home yourself, you can expect construction to take much longer (around a year or more).

-- Permits can take a while to obtain too.
-Again, if you choose a new home in a community development with standard floor plans and existing permits, this process can take a lot less time.
+- Permits - Permits can take a while to obtain too.
+Again, if you choose a new home development with standard floor plans and existing permit processes, this can take a lot less time.

-- The choice of fixtures and finishes for your new home can have a big impact on the time it takes to complete the project.
-If you choose complicated or hard to obtain items, it can take much longer to finish your home.
-Likewise, if there are delays in delivering materials and products to your work site, it can delay other parts of the project.
+- Material Choices - This goes along with size and quality.
+If you choose complicated or hard-to-obtain fixtures, it can take longer to finish your home.
+Likewise, if there are delays in delivering materials and products to your worksite, it can cause setbacks in other parts of the project.

+When building a new home, it can be hard to contain your excitement.
 No one wants to wait a long time to move into their new home.
 It’s only natural that you’re excited and want to take possession as soon as possible.
-Here are a few things you can do to make the process smoother and faster all round:
+Here are a few things you can do to make the process smoother and faster:

-- Remember the bigger the floorplan you choose and the more changes you want, the more time it will take to build your home.
+- Opt for Smaller & Simpler - Remember the larger the floor plan you choose and the more changes you want, the more time it will take to build your home.

-- Ask your builder for a project program early on.
-They should be able to break down the project plan for you, so that you have a better idea how long the various elements will take.
+- Get a Timeline Breakdown - Ask your builder for a project timeline early on.
+They should be able to break down the project plan and give you a better idea of how long the various elements will take.